mccredie/crowdstreet-java/REAMDE.md

 java CrowdStreet
 ```

-This was more because I don't frequently use java, and I didn't feel like
+This was mostly because I don't frequently use java, and I didn't feel like
 spending time setting up tools.